raghav-gtl/TWDS_PRO/README.md

 1. Command Center to start getting points

-2. I need all members F4 and F3 in Supply (Material in map) points for gathering victory points at the start of the game, switch or cycle survivors after F1 F2 adrenaline is over (Stamina) and send F1 F2 to gather.
-If putting 2 formations is not allowed send F4 at supply point
+2. I need all members F4 and F3 in Supply (Material in the map) points for gathering victory points at the start of the game, switch or cycle survivors after F1 F2 adrenaline is over (Stamina) and send F1 F2 to gather.
+If putting 2 formations is not allowed send F4 to the supply point

 3. Ammo Depot (Armory) for attack defence buff

-4. Gas Station for adrenaline (Stamina in main game)
+4. Gas Station for adrenaline (Stamina in the main game)

-5. Workshop for relocating anywhere in game
+5. Workshop for relocating anywhere in-game

 6. Guard Towers for attack buff